TroyGrogan/Hangout/README.md

 React / Django Web Application that uses RESTful APIs.
 Was made during Fall 2024 and Spring 2025 for my CSCE 490/492 Capstone Computing Project Class at the University of South Carolina.
 Was made with a team of 5 people in total, enacting in the Software Development process.

+## Project Overview

+This project is a web application catered towards discovering and broadcasting to your local community activities that you can do with other people, like: House Parties, Soccer Games, Videogame meetups, Educational Study Groups, Cooking Classes, or even an Architectural/ Musical digest.
+The possiblilites are endless here.
+You can create an event for people to "hangout" at in regard to any of the categories that fall within life.
+There is also a Calendar feature, as well as an AI Suggester feature, that can suggest to you two things: "Possible Things To talk About?" or "Possible Things To Do?" with other people.

 ## Changes Since The Class Has Ended

 I personally have made signifigant improvements to the app since the class has finished.